 THE RACIAL CONTROVERSY

-Which is a less aggressive way of remarking that, in hindsight, some aspects of the movie are a bit racist.
+This is a less aggressive way of remarking that, in hindsight, some aspects of the movie are a bit racist.
 Which, is really to expect when you consider this is a 1939 movie set in a Confederate State where the Confederates are sort of the good guys...

-But, yes, we cannot ignore the fact that this movie does romanticize the "Old South" quite a bit, and therefore perpetuates Civil War myths and black stereotypes.
+But, yes, I cannot ignore the fact that this movie does romanticize the "Old South" quite a bit, and therefore perpetuates Civil War myths and black stereotypes.
 Here, Southerners are portrayed as defending traditional values, and the issue of slavery is largely ignored, instead showing the slaves as dutiful and content with their lives.

-One could argue that the movie toned that down quite a bit compared to the book, which included the Ku Klux Klan as a central part in the story (most of which was cut from the movie), but still... it's problematic.
+One could argue that the movie toned that down quite a bit compared to the book, which included the Ku Klux Klan as a central part of the story (most of which was cut from the movie), but still... it's problematic.

 That doesn't mean you can't like the movie, just that you should keep in mind that it's a 1939 movie and that our world views have changed quite a bit since then.
 The key is acknowledging the problem and stop condoning it.
 That's all.